gagandeepahuja09/go-practice/chat-application/Chapters/Chapter3-3WaysToImplementProfilePicture.md

 * We have to implement the Avatar interface for FileSystemAvatar.
 * For that, let's first write tests to ensure that GetAvatarURL returns the correct required url.

+Supporting different file types
+* Instead of just blindly building the string, we will use ioutil.ReadDir to get a listing of the files.
+* The listing will also include directories, so we will ensure that we don't read through a directory using isDir.
+* We will check where each file matches the userId by a call to path.Match.
+Here we will use the regex pattern of userIdStr + "*" for matching.